djalbat/the-occam-user-manual/content/writing-with-highmark.md

 }
 ```

-In fact this approach was never widely adopted, but nonetheless the point has been made.
+In fact this latter approach, namely using the `aural` medai type, was never widely adopted, but nonetheless the point about separation of style and content holds.

+Markdown does not have an attendant style language in the way HTML has CSS, and therefore Highmark includes a new language, originally called Markdown Style.
+This is very much like CSS and indeed compiles down to CSS just as Markdown compiles down to HTML.

 [^tex]: https://en.wikipedia.org/wiki/TeX

 [^markdown]: https://en.wikipedia.org/wiki/Markdown

 @footnotes

+@pageNumber